oncoray/mirp/docs_source/source/mirp.importData.rst

       .. warning::
         While it is possible to provide multiple masks for each image, in practice there is no safe way to do so.
-The only way to associate image and masks is by their image dimension, which may be the same for different images. with its masks, e.g. on sample name or frame of reference.
+The only way to associate image and masks is by their image dimension, which may be the same for different images.
         Hence, providing one mask per image is recommended.
 MIRP will treat image and mask lists of equal length as being sorted by element, and associate the first mask with the first image, the second mask with the second image, and so forth.

 * By specifying the configuration in a stand-alone data ``xml`` file.
 An empty copy of the ``xml`` file can be created using :func:`mirp.utilities.config_utilities.get_data_xml`.
 The tags of the``xml`` file are the same as the